briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 puts square.sides;
 {% endhighlight %}

 I'm going to omit all error and sanity checking since that's just a matter of programming that obscures the structure.
-Not only that, error checking and handling is often an architectural issues about the interplay of objects, so there's no True Way to do it.
+Not only that, error checking and handling are often an architectural issues about the interplay of objects, so there's no True Way to do it.
 Assume that the methods do whatever they need to do to ensure their arguments make sense, and complain in an appropriate way when they do not.
 For example, `ClosedRegularConvexPolygon` needs at least three sides.

 If we only ever had to deal with closed, regular, convex polygons, we are done.
 There's no reason to go any further, especially if there are better things to do.
 Sometimes, that's enough for the application.
 And here's a big point to remember to as you read through the rest of this: Our goal is not to model the Platonic ideals of the world.
 Instead, we want to get to a suitable level of abstraction that allows us to easily work with and maintain code so that we don't have problems later.
 If our design is good, we won't have to work around it later.
 Not only that, we can hide various sins behind methods and classes.
 We all know that the Real World forces inconvenient constraints on otherwise tidy solutions.
 We deal with that as best we can without making more work for us or others.